twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha3.md

 Here's a look at what's changed in this quick release:

+- Fixed wrong interpolated variables with node-sass/Hugo.
-- Added a check for interpolated variables to fix compilation errors with Node Sass when using Sass variables in `calc()` functions.
+- Added a check for interpolated variables to catch compilation errors with Node Sass when using Sass variables in `calc()` functions.
 - Started using `--bs-border-radius` variables across more components.
 - Added `.d-inline-grid` utility class.
 - Fixed `.tooltip-inner` placement when using variations in `fallbackPlacements`.